arunppsg/arunppsg.github.io/content/posts/fastapi-tamil.md

 date = 2023-03-07
 +++

-It started with an ambitious idea - convert Python documentation to tamil.
+It started with an ambitious idea - translate Python documentation to tamil.

 The reason I wanted to do this project was:
 - English is a language barrier for entering into tech by non-native speakers of the language.
-I grew up speaking Tamil and one book which accompanied me since when I was 8 years old was Oxford English Mini Dictionary.
+I grew up speaking Tamil and one book which accompanied me since I was 8 years old was Oxford English Mini Dictionary.
 I had a hard copy of it and still continue to have it in my desk.

 - There were technical terms, like `ephemeral port`, `heuristic` and without knowing the meaning of these words, I was not able to understand the core concept or what ephemeral ports do.